 We can help your Vanuatu international company apply to open a Vanuatu bank account.
-Accounts can be opened in major currencies, including AUD, USD, EURO, GBP and there are no exchange controls in Vanuatu.
+Accounts can be opened in major currencies, including AUD, EURO, GBP and there are no exchange controls in Vanuatu.

 The type of account that can be opened by international clients is an ‘at call’ account where your funds earn nominal interest, a minimum balance is applicable and funds can be withdrawn without prior notice.
 The preferred method of transferring funds is by telegraphic transfer.

 Funds can be placed on term deposit to attain a higher rate of interest.

 Vanuatu banks do not offer current accounts or merchant credit card facilities to companies or businesses without a physical presence in Vanuatu.

 We can assist you with application preparation and liaison with the bank, often in association with arranging the incorporation of your Vanuatu international company.

 Vanuatu is one of the few countries in the world where it is possible to establish a privately owned bank.